marcofenix1993/drones/README.md

 - `GET drones/<drone_id>/medications`: get list of medications by drone id (drone_id)
 - `GET api/medications`: get list of medications

+> Note: The postman collections can be found in the directory *./postman*

 ## Author

 - [Raciel](http://website)